dog-last/E-mem/docs/TEXT_STORAGE_README.md

 ### Use KV Cache Mode When:
 - You have GPU resources available
-- Speed is critical (faster prefilling)
-- Working with conversational AI requiring low latency
+- Working with conversational AI
-- Memory scope is limited (user-specific data)
+- Local deployment with GPU

 ### Use Text Storage Mode When:
 - No GPU available or limited GPU memory